tevfikyucek/AmazonSmileRedirect/README.md

 # Do You Track My Data?

 Absolutely not.
-The extension simply forwards the www.amazon site to smile.amazon.
+The extension simply forwards the www.amazon.com sites to smile.amazon.com.
 Source code is available for inspection.
 No user data is collected or stored.

 # Planned Improvements